 I’ve signed up for several programs and been happy with the results (with a few exceptions — ask me later!)

 But, I, too, am prey to seeing something shiny and new and thinking, “I need to sign up!” without even questioning whether it’s right for me or if now is the right time.

-That’s why I wanted to share the process I use to make my decisions, and I hope it can help you, too.
+That’s why I wanted to share the process I use to make my decisions, and I hope it can help you choose the best course for your business, too.